Joamofa1/algorithm_solution/README.md

 ## Object Detection

 The object detection is done by using YOLO_v3 implemented with openCV2.
-Normally Yolo v3 is very fast when implemented through darknet (Approximately 30fps), but when implemented using opencv it goes down to a mere 3-5fps.
+Normally Yolo v3 is very fast when implemented through darknet (Approximately over 30fps), but when implemented using opencv it goes down to a mere 3-5fps.
 Hence object tracking has been added to speed things up a bit.

 ## Object Tracking